OctoPrint/octoprint.org/trademark-rules/index.md

 company from continuing to use the OctoPrint brand name if they are using it in a way that violates any of these General Conditions or if, in general, she considers said use to impact negatively upon the brand.

+---

+*This document was last updated on May 18th, 2020.*